 - 1 TBS beeswax (or vegan wax like carnuba)

-- 35-40 drops of essential oil or essential oil blend (I used this one this time)
+- 35-40 drops of essential oil or essential oil blend (whatever rocks your boat, possibilities are endless)

 Melt the beeswax and oil in a double boiler or in short burst in microwave.
 When melted wait a few minutes for the mixture to cool down, then add the essential oil(s).
 Pour into a 1 oz tin or jar.
 That’s it!
 It will solidify in a few more minutes and can be used right away.
 The scent has a great staying power, a whole day or longer.